redsparrow98/byb_project/README.md

-This was a learning project got git and GitHub
+# This was a learning project for *Git* and *GitHub*

+### what we learned

-1) how to create an git file on your local computer.
+1) How to create and initialise a git file on your local PC.

+2) How to check status of the file in the woorking directory

+3) how to add the chnages to be tracked in the cmd/terminal

-2) after creating it we learned how to add and push out local code to the git hub main respository.
+4) How to add and commit changes to the main branch

+5) And finaly how to push your local version to GitHub